Embedded Markov chain approximations in Skorokhod topologies: Convergence of processes and Markov chains

 The following result is the standard tool to handle convergence on $D[0,1]$.
 We include a sketch of the proof since we are going to point out a particular detail later.

-\begin{Thm} \end{Thm} \begin{proof} \textquotedblleft$\Leftarrow$\textquotedblright: By ii) every subsequence of $X^n$ has a converging subsequence whose limit has by i) the same finite dimensional distributions as $X$.
+\begin{theorem} \end{theorem} \begin{proof} '$\Leftarrow$': By ii) every subsequence of $X^{(n)}$ has a converging subsequence whose limit has by i) the same finite dimensional distributions as $X$.
 The finite dimensional distributions define uniquely the distribution of a process in $D[0,1]$, thus the limit is $X$.

-\textquotedblleft$\Rightarrow$\textquotedblright: The projection $\pi_t:D[0,1] \to \R^d,$ $\pi_t(f):= f(t)$ is measurable, $X^n \xrightarrow{d} X$ and the set $T:=\{t: \Prob(|X_{t}-X_{t-}|)>0\}$ is countable.
+'$\Rightarrow$': The projection $\pi_t:D[0,1] \to \R^d,$ $\pi_t(f):= f(t)$ is measurable, $X^{(n)} \xrightarrow{d} X$ and the set $T:=\{t: \Prob(|X_{t}-X_{t-}|)>0\}$ is countable.
 Thus for all $t\in T^c$

 and the statement follows by a continuous mapping theorem, e.g. \cite[Theorem 3.4.3]{Whit2002}. \end{proof}